-- 1) Setting CMake build parameters (e.g. static or shared library build) - 2) Specifying files from the ParaView source tree to be copied into the created Catalyst source tree - 3) Specifying files from the edition to be copied into the Catalyst source tree The information for what files will be in the generated Catalyst source tree is all stored in a JSON file called manifest.json in the main directory of the edition.
+1) Set CMake build parameters (e.g. static or shared library build).

+2) Specify files from the ParaView source tree to be copied into the created Catalyst source tree.

+3) Specify files from the edition to be copied into the Catalyst source tree.

+The information describing which files are in the generated Catalyst source tree is all stored in a JSON file called manifest.json in the main directory of the edition.
 The user processes this information with a Python script called catalyze.py that is located in the <ParaView_source_dir>/Catalyst directory.